ROvACC/training-docs/docs/source/airports/arad-tma/LRTR.rst

 The airport has one runway: 11/29.

+The maximum favorable speed for direction 11 in which runway 29 remains in use is 12 knots.

 Any change of the departure and/or arrival direction shall be coordinated with APP unit.

 Taxiway B is not used for departure traffic.